mvolkmann/blog/src/swift.md

 Then enter Swift statements to be evaluated.
 For example, enter `print(1 + 2)`.

-To run the interpreter on code in a file, enter `swift file-path`.
+To run the interpreter on code in a file, enter `swift {file-path}`.
 For example, create the file `greet.swift` containing `print("Hello, World!")` and enter `swift greet.swift` to run it.